 Robot Control PCI Express Card

 Verien has designed three generations of robot control cards and FPGAs for Boston Dynamics - the "brain" for most of their robots.
 These are a PCI card and two generations of COM Express (PCI Express in the COM Express form factor) cards.
-The FPGA (originally a Virtex-5, later a Spartan-6, and now an Artix-7) provides 16 Controller Area Network interfaces which communicate to all of the robot axes, as well as two serial ports, an NVSRAM interface, and an SDLC interface to an Inertial Measurement Unit (IMU), a watchdog timer, and other I/O. A custom DMA engine is used to DMA the CAN and IMU data to host memory across the PCI Express interface.
+The FPGA (originally a Virtex-5, then a Spartan-6, and now an Artix-7) provides 16 Controller Area Network interfaces which communicate to all of the robot axes, as well as two serial ports, an NVSRAM interface, and an SDLC interface to an Inertial Measurement Unit (IMU), a watchdog timer, and other I/O. A custom DMA engine is used to DMA the CAN and IMU data to host memory across the PCI Express interface.

 The Real Time Data Interface